Tax refund and importing personal goods into Switzerland

 Swiss VAT must be paid on goods of a total value exceeding CHF 300 on import even if the foreign VAT is not refunded.

-• The illustrated brochure about clearing customs in Switzerland provides basic information for individuals.
+The illustrated brochure Customs info: essential information at a glance provides basic information for individuals.